MLK Day in NYC

 Seneca Village

 Once the largest community of African American property owners in New York, between West 82nd and 89th Sts., Seneca Village was displaced by the construction of Central Park.
-On Thursday, January 18th, you can join the Central Park Conservancy for a walking tour of the site.
+On Sunday, January 19th, you can join the Central Park Conservancy for a walking tour of the site.
+(Tours are also offered throughout February and beyond.)

 African Burial Ground